fhilitski/aws-dynamodb-iot/README.md

 plotly_scatter.js - visualization of the processed data with plot.ly JavaScript library</br>
 </p>
 The code should work out of the box, just copy all three file into the same directrory.
+</br>You have to obtain security credential using AWS IAM and have the databases set-up as described in posts mentioned above